pybamm-team/PyBaMM/CONTRIBUTING.md

 We also use it along with the [nbmake](https://github.com/treebeardtech/nbmake) and the [pytest-xdist](https://pypi.org/project/pytest-xdist/) plugins to test the example notebooks.

-Warning : PyBaMM is currently in the process of test migration to pytest.
-We strongly recommend using pytest for any testing outside nox.

 If you have `nox` installed, to run unit tests, type